Oops and Daisies

 • Work With Me

-Why I choose a Word of the Year over New Year Resolutions
+Why I Choose a Word of the Year Over New Year’s Resolutions

 January 10, 2019 by Liz SanFilippo Hall

-I don’t do resolutions, or at least I haven’t in a few years.
-But chances are you’ve already seen people on Facebook sharing what their “word of the year” is and why they’ve chosen that word.
+I don’t do New Year’s resolutions, or at least I haven’t in a few years.
+But chances are you’ve already seen people on social media sharing what their “word of the year” is and why they’ve chosen that word.
 To me, WOTY is like a resolution, but oh so much better.

-Everyone has their reasons for this, but for me in particular a “word of the year” has become a touchstone of sorts.
-It’s looking at the bigger picture and what I want for my life, but also allowing myself a bit of grace too.
+Everyone has their reasons for this, but for me in particular a “word of the year” is a touchstone of sorts.
+It’s looking at the bigger picture and what I want for my life, but also allowing myself a bit of grace, too.
 (Resolutions, as I wrote a few years ago, feel like an either/or.
 And I’ve often felt in the past like if I didn’t accomplish them that I’ve failed in some way).
-(Affiliate links included).

 How do you decide on a word of the year?